Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Acknowledgments

-The authors would like to thank the IEEE GRSS Image Analysis and Data Fusion Technical Committee, Aerospace Information Research Institute, Chinese Academy of Sciences, Universität der Bundeswehr München, and GEOVIS Earth Technology Co., Ltd. for organizing the Data Fusion Contest, for releasing the 2023 IEEE GRSS Data Fusion Contest Dataset.
-The authors would like to also thank Y. Cao for providing easier access to building height data in China.
+The authors would like to thank the IEEE GRSS Image Analysis and Data Fusion Technical Committee, Aerospace Information Research Institute, Chinese Academy of Sciences, Universität der Bundeswehr München, and GEOVIS Earth Technology Co., Ltd. for organizing the Data Fusion Contest.